Who needs writing help? You do!

 The Proposal contains one or two of the strongest and most compelling chapters as samples of the writing, and often a portion of the Introduction.
 It also contains your bio and platform details, including social media reach, possible endorsements, and the ways in which your book is unique to the market.

-I include query letter and a curated list of genre-specific agents with all Proposals.
+I include a query letter and a curated list of genre-specific agents with all Proposals.

 Note: If you want to self-publish, you don’t need a book proposal.